On quasi-log structures for complex analytic spaces: Introduction

 \begin{rem}[$\mathbb R$-line bundles and globally $\mathbb R$-Cartier divisors] Let $X$ be a complex analytic space and let $\Pic(X)$ be the group of line bundles on $X$, that is, the {\em{Picard group}} of $X$.
 An element of $\Pic(X)\otimes _{\mathbb Z}\mathbb R$ (resp.~$\Pic(X)\otimes _{\mathbb Z}\mathbb Q$) is called an {\em{$\mathbb R$-line bundle}} (resp.~a {\em{$\mathbb Q$-line bundle}}) on $X$.
 In this paper, we write the group law of $\Pic(X)\otimes _{\mathbb Z}\mathbb R$ additively for simplicity of notation.
 A {\em{globally $\mathbb R$-Cartier}} (resp.~{\em{globally $\mathbb Q$-Cartier}}) {\em{divisor}} is a finite $\mathbb R$-linear (resp.~$\mathbb Q$-linear) combination of Cartier divisors.
 If $\omega$ is a globally $\mathbb R$-Cartier (resp.~$\mathbb Q$-Cartier) divisor in Definition \ref{a-def1.1}, then we can naturally see $\omega$ as an $\mathbb R$-line bundle (resp.~a $\mathbb Q$-line bundle) on $X$.
 In Definition \ref{a-def1.1}, we always assume that $B_Y$ is a globally $\mathbb R$-Cartier divisor on $Y$ implicitly.
 This assumption is harmless to applications because $Y$ is usually a relatively compact open subset of a given complex analytic space.
 In that case, the support of $B_Y$ has only finitely many irreducible components and then $B_Y$ automatically becomes globally $\mathbb R$-Cartier.
 Under the assumption that $B_Y$ is globally $\mathbb R$-Cartier, $K_Y+B_Y$ naturally defines an $\mathbb R$-line bundle on $Y$.
 The condition $f^*\omega\sim _{\mathbb R} K_Y+B_Y$ in Definition \ref{a-def1.1} (1) means that $f^*\omega=K_Y+B_Y$ holds in $\Pic(Y)\otimes _{\mathbb Z}\mathbb R$. \end{rem}

 Note that the notion of quasi-log schemes was first introduced by Ambro in \cite{ambro}.
 Definition \ref{a-def1.1} is an analytic counterpart of the notion of quasi-log schemes.
 For the details of the theory of quasi-log schemes, see \cite[Chapter 6]{fujino-foundations} and \cite{fujino-quasi}.
 A gentle introduction to the theory of quasi-log schemes is \cite{fujino-introduction}.
-Although the definition of quasi-log complex analytic spaces looks complicated and artificial, we think that the following example shows that it is natural.
+As in the algebraic case, we establish the following theorems.